-Additionally, EACH member of a pair programming team must write a one page summary of their contributions and their teammate's contributions to the overall project.
-This one page write up must be written and submitted INDEPENDENTLY by each team member to capture each person's overall view of the teamwork and outcome of the programming assignment.
-Contribution summaries should be submitted in confidence to Canvas as a PDF file named: "pair_contributions.pdf".
-Google Docs and modern versions of MS Word provide the ability to save or export a document in PDF format.
+Additionally, EACH member of a pair programming team must provide an effort report of team members to quantify team contributions for the overall project.
+Effort reports must be submitted INDEPENDENTLY and in confidence (i.e. not shared) by each team member to capture each person's overall view of the teamwork and outcome of the programming assignment.
+Effort reports are not used to directly numerically weight assignment grades.

+Effort reports should be submitted in confidence to Canvas as a PDF file named: "effort\report.pdf".
+Google Docs and recent versions of MS Word provide the ability to save or export a document in PDF format.